-Associations must keep records that correctly record and explain their financial transactions and financial position.
+Tier 1 associations must ensure their financial records correctly explain their financial transactions and financial position.

 Tier 1 associations must ensure these financial records are sufficient to enable financial statements to be prepared in accordance with the Australian Accounting Standards.